Join our vision of millions of white men moving in partnership with BIPOC and white colleagues to build equitable communities.

 -

-Ethan Kerr is a facilitator, coach and educator grounded in anti-oppression principles.
-He blends more than 15 years of experience in anti-racist facilitation, somatic group work and experiential leadership development.
-He partners with organizations, businesses, schools, and individuals in committed, long-term change, challenging people to align their behavior and institutions with their values.
-He earned his M.S.Ed. in Educational Leadership from Bank Street Graduate School and lives with his family in the Hudson Valley of New York on Lenape land.
+Ethan Kerr is a facilitator and coach grounded in life affirming principles.
+He blends more than 20 years of experience in racial equity, transformational group work and leadership development.
+He partners with organizations, businesses and foundations, in long-term change work to align leaders and institutions with values.
+Ethan loves dancing, gathering with friends and planting seeds.
+He lives with his family in the Hudson Valley on Lenape land.

 -

 John is a leadership coach and facilitator.
 For the past five years, he co-facilitated Rockwood Leadership Institute’s year-long program for senior executive social change leaders.
 His whole-person approach helps leaders engage powerfully to create greater impact with less effort and more joy.
 His clients in the U.S. and abroad have included healthcare, education, labor, environmental and social justice, communications and philanthropy.
-He holds a Masters Degree in Education from Montana State University, Billings.
 John is an avid hiker, beekeeper, and gardener, and lives with his partner Rebekah and their children in Montana on Crow land.